mohammedterry/fuzzy/README.md

 # fuzzy
+"Ideally, a socialbot should be able to ingest and update its knowledge base automatically; however, this is an unsolved problem and an active area of research"...or is it?

-Learns from a few examples show to it
+Fuzzy bot Learns from a few examples show to it
 ![](https://raw.githubusercontent.com/mohammedterry/fuzzy/master/example.png)
 and also learns during conversations.
 ![](https://raw.githubusercontent.com/mohammedterry/fuzzy/master/example2.png)